nicoduj/homebridge-harmony/README.md

 - `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app
 - `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)
 - `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.
+- `TVPlatformMode` option to try TV mode .
+STILL WORK IN PROGRESS - NEEDS IOS 12.2 / HOMEBRIDGE 0.0.48
+- `mainActivity` set the mainactivity of the TV mode
+-

 ## Changelog

+- 0.2.0
+  - [FIX] crash when using off switch in accessory #36
+  - [NEW] beta mode for TV - IOS 12.2
 - 0.1.6
   - [FIX] Better default naming #33 .
 You might loose your renaming / room / inclusion in automation :(
 - 0.1.5